ADM's CEO continues to expect closing of Graincorp acquisition by year-end

-CHICAGO, Sept 25 Archer Daniels Midland Co continues to expect to complete its acquisition of Australian grain handler Graincorp Ltd by the end of the year, the U.S. agribusiness giant's chief executive officer said on Wednesday.
+CHICAGO Archer Daniels Midland Co (ADM.N) continues to expect to complete its acquisition of Australian grain handler Graincorp Ltd (GNC.AX) by the end of the year, the U.S. agribusiness giant's chief executive officer said on Wednesday.

 CEO Patricia Woertz reiterated the previously announced timeline as ADM continued to wait for regulatory approval of the nearly A$3.0 billion ($3.1 billion) deal from China and Australia.
 Graincorp has an edible oils facility in China.